Einreise nach Guinea

 The main transit areas of the airport include:

-Diplomatic missions of Germany to Guinea
+Diplomatic representations of Germany in Guinea

-The German Embassy in Conakry, the capital of Guinea, is a key link in maintaining and developing relations between the two countries and plays an important role in strengthening political, economic and cultural ties between Germany and Guinea.
+The German Embassy in Conakry, the capital of Guinea, is a key link in maintaining and developing relations between the two countries and plays an important role in strengthening political, economic, and cultural ties between Germany and Guinea.

 Address: Boulevard 2e, street KA 005, No. 803, Almamya, Conakry, Guinea

-Postal Address: B.P.
+Mailing address: B.P.
 540, Conakry, Guinea

-Tel.: +224 621 22 17 06, +224 621 22 17 07
+Phone: +224 621 22 17 06, +224 621 22 17 07

-Telephone number for after-hours emergencies: +224 628 06 89 40 (no visa requests!)
+Phone number for emergencies after working hours: +224 628 06 89 40 (no visa inquiries!)

 Fax: +49 30 1817 67235

-Opening hours: Mon-Fri 8:00 to 12:00 (by appointment)
+Working hours: Mon-Fri from 8:00 to 12:00 (by prior appointment)

-Official language of the host country: French
+The official language of the host country: French

 Logo buch-dein-visum.de